 '''

-function name

-function
+function functionname

 input

 TypeI1 in1;

+input

 TypeI2 in2;

 input

-input

-TypeI3 in3 = default_expr1 "Comment" annotation(...);
+TypeI3 in3 = defaultExpr1 "Comment" annotation(...);

-. . .

 output TypeO1 out1;

-output TypeO2 out2 =
+output TypeO2 out2 = defaultExpr2;

-default_expr2;

 . . .

 protected

-< local variables >
+(local variables)

 . . .

 algorithm

-. . .

-< statements >
+\langle statements \rangle

 . . .

 end functionname;

 '''

 Optional explicit default values can be associated with any input or output formal parameter through binding equations.
 Comment strings and annotations can be given for any formal parameter declaration, as usual in Modelica declarations.